Last updated on January 18th, 2019.

 In our testing, we loved the Drive Sleek’s format.
 It’s easy to install and use, and the small, slim amplifier is easy to hide.

 The FCC limits the gain that these cradle-style boosters can have.
 However, in our testing it still performed very well.
-While it won’t boost your Verizon signal nearly as much as the 4G-X, the cradle format ensures that your device always receives the best possible, amplified signal.
+While it won’t boost your Verizon signal nearly as much as the Reach, the cradle format ensures that your device always receives the best possible, amplified signal.

 The weBoost Drive 4G-X OTR kit includes the same excellent amplifier as the Drive 4G-X. But instead of a magnetic mount antenna, it includes a OTR “trucker” antenna with a clamp mount.